oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-processing.md

 ## Step 1: Log capture for processing and analysis

+Developers create log entries for a reason, but as we've seen so far they are not that easy to get at in Kubernetes.

 <details><summary><b>The problem with log data in a distributed cloud native environment</b></summary>